 Kathleen Finch was named Discovery, Inc’s Chief Lifestyle Brands Officer in 2018, following the company’s acquisition of Scripps Networks.
 Finch leads Discovery’s 12-network portfolio of lifestyle networks, highlighted by HGTV, Food Network, TLC, Investigation Discovery, TRVL and OWN, among others.
-Finch also supervises the Digital Lifestyle Studios Group, responsible for producing video and social content in support of Discovery’s digital businesses, including the Food Network Kitchen subscription service.
+Finch also supervises the Digital Lifestyle Studios Group, responsible for producing video and social content in support of Discovery’s digital businesses.

-In the 4Q2021, driven by this leading collection of women-targeted brands, Discovery networks delivered a 20% share of all Pay-TV Primetime viewing by W25-54.
-The Discovery networks also were the #1 Most-Watched Pay TV Portfolio in the United States among W25-54 and P/W18+ in 4Q21.
+In 4Q2021, driven by this leading collection of brands, Discovery networks delivered a 20% share of all Pay-TV Primetime viewing by W25-54 and was the #1 Most-Watched Pay TV Portfolio in the US among W25-54 and P/W18+.
 During 2021, HGTV, ID and Food Network were the Top 3 cable networks in Total Day among W25-54.
-In prime, TLC ranked as the #1 cable network, while HGTV and Food were ranked as the #3 and #5 non-sports/news cable networks.
+In 2021 Prime, TLC ranked as the #1 cable network among W24-54, while HGTV and Food were ranked as the #5 and #6 non-news/sports cable networks in the demo.

-In 2021, eight of the Top 10 highest-rated W25-54 unscripted freshman series in all of cable—and 21 of the Top 30—came from Finch’s Lifestyle Group, among them Home Town Takeover, No Demo Reno, Bargain Block, Farmhouse Fixer and Battle on the Beach from HGTV; Extreme Sisters and You, Me & My Ex from TLC and Easter Basket Challenge from Food Network.
+In 2021, seven of the Top 10 highest-rated W25-54 unscripted freshman series in all of cable—and 22 of the Top 30—came from Finch’s Lifestyle Group, among them Home Town Takeover, No Demo Reno, Farmhouse Fixer, Battle on the Beach and Bargain Block from HGTV; 90 Day Fiancé: Love in Paradise, Extreme Sisters and You, Me & My Ex from TLC; and Holiday Baking Championship: Gingerbread Showdown and Easter Basket Challenge from Food Network.

 A graduate of Stanford University, Finch also participated in the CTAM Executive Management Program and the Women in Cable & Telecommunications (WICT) Betsy Magness Leadership Institute.
 Among her industry awards and honors, she has been named a “Woman to Watch” by Multichannel News and WICT; one of TIME’s “100 Industry Innovators to Watch,” and was featured in Broadcasting & Cable’s “The Next Wave: B&C’s Annual Salute to Women Who Make a Difference.”
 Finch also was named Adweek’s Television Executive of the Year in 2018; was an Alliance for Women in Media 2017 honoree and named WICT’s Woman of the Year in 2016.
 Finch is a member of The Committee of 200, the Fast Company Impact Council, and serves on the boards of The International Academy of Television Arts & Sciences and the National Association of Television Program Executives.
 She resides with her family in New York City.